tencentyun/intlcloud-documents/yehe_doc/视频服务/云直播/最佳实践/直播海外服务介绍_intl_en.md

 <span id="open"></span>
 ### How to Activate
-The Global LVB service can be directly activated in the [LVB Console](https://console.cloud.tencent.com/live)
+The Global CSS service can be directly activated in the [CSS Console](https://console.cloud.tencent.com/live)
-- If you don't have a Tencent Cloud account yet, you need to sign up first as instructed in [Signing up for a Tencent Cloud Account](https://intl.cloud.tencent.com/document/product/378/17985) and then [apply for activation of the LVB service](https://intl.cloud.tencent.com/document/product/267/30410).
+- If you don't have a Tencent Cloud account yet, you need to sign up first as instructed in [Signing up for a Tencent Cloud Account](https://intl.cloud.tencent.com/document/product/378/17985) and then [apply for activation of the CSS service](https://intl.cloud.tencent.com/document/product/267/30410).
-- If you already have a Tencent Cloud account and have activated LVB, you can proceed directly to the next step.
+- If you already have a Tencent Cloud account and have activated CSS, you can proceed directly to the next step.

-Go to the LVB Console, select **[Domain Management](https://console.cloud.tencent.com/live/domainmanage)** on the left sidebar, and click **Add Domain**.
+Go to the CSS Console, select **[Domain Management](https://console.cloud.tencent.com/live/domainmanage)** on the left sidebar, and click **Add Domain**.
 ![](https://main.qcloudimg.com/raw/8966d84b046460251f38b49927117826.png)

 In the pop-up window, select the type as **Playback Domain**, select the corresponding **Acceleration Region**, and enter the **Domain Name** that needs to be accelerated.